mecid/mecid.github.io/_posts/2020-03-18-anchor-preferences-in-swiftui.md

 Today we will continue mastering view preferences in *SwiftUI* that we touched a few weeks ago.
 Anchor preferences are another type of view preferences provided by *SwiftUI*.
 The main goal of anchor preferences is to pass layout data like bounds, center coordinates, etc. to its parent view.

 #### Basics
 First of all, I want to ask you to check the post about view preferences if you are not familiar with these API.
 Anchor preferences use a very similar API.
-The only difference is that it is tuned to pass layout data.
+The only difference is that it is tuned to pass layout-specific data.

 > To learn more about the benefits of preferences in SwiftUI, take a look at my ["The magic of view preferences in SwiftUI"](/2020/01/15/the-magic-of-view-preferences-in-swiftui/) post.